-As I stated earlier in Tekki Shodan the three Tekki katas were once one single continuous kata and so Tekki Nidan represents the "middle" portion of this series.
+As I stated earlier in Tekki Shodan the three Tekki katas were once thought to be one single continuous kata.
+If so then Tekki Nidan represents the "middle" portion of this series.
 This kata contains 24 movements and should also take the student approximately 35 seconds to complete.
 The correct performance of this kata is required in order to advance from 1st kyu brown belt to Sho Dan (1st Black Belt).
-In addition to performing the kata, the student must also demonstrate appropriate bunkai for this kata as a requirement for advancement.

 To finish the kata from the last movement, leave your left foot in place and withdrawing your right foot stand up and face forward in a hachiji-dachi (natural stance), now bring your left foot half way in towards your right foot, and your right foot half way in towards your left foot, and at the same time bring your hands to your sides, now standing in heisoku-dachi (attention stance), rei (bow), now step out with your left foot, then your right foot and stand once again in hachiji-dachi (natural stance).